 How to Get Along with the Group

 Group work.
-Even just thinking it is enough to open a pit of dread in your stomach.
-But it doesn’t have to be that bad, with these tips for for thriving in work, social, and support groups when you have adult ADHD.
+Even just thinking about it is enough to open a pit of dread in your stomach.
+But it doesn’t have to be that way — with these tips for thriving in work, social, and support groups when you have adult ADHD.

 At business meetings, Sarah feels like she doesn’t fit in.
 She struggles to keep track of the conversations, has difficulty blocking out unwanted sounds, participates rarely, and ends up feeling overwhelmed and unsure of what was said.